ShikharJ/lanyon/_posts/2019-12-15-Literature-Recommendation-Naive-Set-Theory-by-Paul-Halmos.md

 ## Important Sections

-### Chapter 1

-### Chapter 2

-### Chapters 3-4
+### Chapters 1-2

-### Chapter 5
+### Chapters 3-5

-### Chapters 6-7
+### Chapters 6-10

-### Chapter 8
+### Chapters 11-13

-### Chapter 9
+### Chapters 14-18

-### Chapters 10-11
+### Chapters 19-21

-### Chapter 12
+### Chapters 22-23

-### Chapter 13-25
+### Chapters 24-25

-At the end, I should also mention that I personally cross-checked my understanding of the material by glancing through Christoper Wilson's [`2016 REU Report on ZFC`](http://math.uchicago.edu/~may/REU2016/REUPapers/Wilson.pdf) undertaken at University of Chicago.
-It should be taken in stride that while Halmos claims that the book isn't notoriously difficult to master, it can be pretty gut-wrenching to a beginning student of mathematics.
+At the end, I should also mention that I personally cross-checked my understanding of the material by glancing through Christoper Wilson's `Research Experience for Undergraduates (REU)` report [A Brief Introduction To ZFC](http://math.uchicago.edu/~may/REU2016/REUPapers/Wilson.pdf) undertaken at University of Chicago in 2016.
+It should be taken in stride that while Halmos claims that the book isn't notoriously difficult to master, it can be pretty polarizing to a beginning student of mathematics.
 However, it is seriously fun to take a look at, and can be read like a novel.
 In the words of the author, "Generally, set theory is pretty trivial stuff really, but in order to become a mathematician you need some, and here it is: read it, absorb it, and then forget it".

 **What's Outside The Simulation?**